 Our students, more than half of whom come to study at Columbia from overseas, bring with them an array of identities that shape and expand our capacity for living, learning, and leading in a pluralistic society.
 Supporting a diverse and inclusive academic environment is essential to maintaining the intellectual excellence and rigor that characterize the Graduate School.

 GSAS is also the chief advocate for Columbia's graduate students, and supports areas of student life that are not strictly academic but that are nevertheless critical to a successful graduate experience.
-We work closely with the Graduate Student Advisory Council (GSAC) and other university offices to promote the interests of graduate students in areas such as financial aid, health care, counseling, and housing.
+We work closely with the Arts and Sciences Graduate Council (ASGC), the PhD Council (PhDC), and various University offices to promote the interests of graduate students in areas such as financial aid, health care, counseling, and housing.

 Membership in the GSAS community continues beyond graduation.
 Our alumni network comprises more than 40,000 individuals worldwide, who are connected by their shared Columbia graduate experience.
 Our alumni play an integral role in sustaining the well-being of our current students, through their giving generously to GSAS and their sharing of their professional experiences and insights.